sidcoder112/Semantic_Analysis/README.md

 - Flask

 ## Conclusion
 This project demonstrates a simple yet effective approach to sentiment analysis using machine learning techniques.
-By preprocessing text data and training a logistic regression model, it provides a way to analyze the sentiment of Twitter data in real-time through a web interface.
+By deploying the pre-trained model within the web application, users can easily analyze the sentiment of Twitter data in real-time through a user-friendly interface.